ChetnaNSharma/Alumni-Connect/Contributing.md

 Open a terminal and run the following git command:

 ```
-git clone "url you just copied"
+git clone "URL you just copied"
 ```

-where "url you just copied" (without the quotation marks) is the url to this repository (your fork of this project).
-See the previous steps to obtain the url.
+where "URL you just copied" (without the quotation marks) is the URL to this repository (your fork of this project).
+See the previous steps to obtain the URL.

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/copy-to-clipboard.png" alt="copy URL to clipboard" />